May 18, 2021

 Scope the market or ask your recruitment partner to study and share their estimates on A-level talent salary in your niche.
-Relying on the standard reports from agencies will often give you a bottom line of the average, so it is twice as important to get these numbers right as well as the expected benefits package.
+Relying on the standard reports from agencies will often give you a bottom line of the average, so it is twice as crucial to get these numbers and the expected benefits package right.
 In our own survey, we found that 38% of the respondents were unable to secure top talent due to inadequate compensation and benefits.
-Realistic estimates allow you to pitch for the right funding amount and this, in turn, allows you to hire top players to build the competitive product.
+Realistic estimates allow you to pitch for the right funding amount, giving you the possibility to hire top players to build a competitive product.

 You need the time to approach, interview, hire, and onboard the new talent.
-With notice periods for senior roles being closer to 6 months rather than 3, it is likely that the absolute fastest you will be lucky to get the person to your team is 4 months (and that is considering that you have correctly defined whom you wish to hire, your recruitment process is optimized, and candidate agrees to your offer).
+Notice periods for senior roles are closer to 6 months rather than 3.
+For this reason, the absolute fastest you will be lucky to get the person to your team is 4 months (considering that you have correctly defined whom you wish to hire, your recruitment process is optimized, and the candidate agrees to your offer).

-It is a romantic vision to arrive at the business idea and build a venture with your friend.
-Yet building and scaling your startup is stressful, time-intensive, requires a diverse skill set, and the right people to lead in areas where you might be lacking time or expertise.
+It is a romantic vision to arrive at a business idea and build a venture with your friend.
+Yet building and scaling your startup is stressful, time-intensive, and requires a diverse skill set and the right people to lead in areas where you might be lacking time or expertise.
 Friendship and building a venture together are two separate diagonals, do not mix them up.

 The number one mistake ventures make is not defining who they need to hire and what a new hire needs to accomplish in their role.
 In reality, one needs to look beyond the standard job descriptions and job ads to attract the leading talent.
-With 73% of talent being passive candidates, the chances that the right person will float into your team by him/herself are rather slim.
-As an example, at YZ Talents we use the custom approach with a scorecard and 4-stage interview technique to make sure the candidates we recommend are of the best fit.
+With 73% of talent being passive candidates, the chances that the right person will float into your team by themselves are rather slim.
+For example, at YZ Talents we use the custom approach with a scorecard and 4-stage interview technique to make sure the candidates we recommend are the best fit.

 In a survey by HBR 84% of surveyed said they’d leave their job if offered the chance to work for a company with a stronger reputation.
 In a niche where talent is scarce and things can be easily googled, the result of a wrong approach to the talent market can cost you a competitive advantage in product, team, and financing.
 In your efforts to expand the team, make sure your representation is proper, not to harm your company’s reputation now or in the future.